ANALYZE YOUR CLUSTERS AND TALENT

 Start Date: Mar 2014 — End Date: Jul 2014

-EntreWorks Consulting and CREC are collaborating to develop a web-based economic dashboard for Virginia’s Region 2000.
+EntreWorks Consulting and CREC collaborated to develop a web-based economic dashboard for Virginia’s Region 2000.

 Labor Market Information Technical Assistance and Training